2020 Spring Studio Recital on Zoom! We were joined by dear colleagues Dr. Stanley and Mrs. Anne Manahan, and my husband Dr. Peter Miyamoto.

 My upbringing with Suzuki Method in Japan, and subsequent years of experiences gained from studies at Juilliard (BM) and Yale (MM, AD) enable me to teach at all levels in my private studio.

 Students choose how much to demand of themselves, but typically they participate in MTNA/ MMTA, NFMC and the Piano Guild (American College of Musicians) events in addition to required semi-annual studio recital.
-This Spring, I have begun participating in Royal Conservatory of Music (RCM) auditions.
-My studio has produced MTNA and MMTA State Winners and winners of MYO/MMAMTA Pre-collegiate Concerto Competitions, and continues to be active in Piano Showcase at the Missouri Theatre, presented by the Missouri Symphony.
+In Spring 2020, I have also begun participating in Royal Conservatory of Music (RCM) auditions.
+My studio has produced MTNA and MMTA State Winners and winners of then MYO/MMAMTA Pre-collegiate Concerto Competitions, and continues to be active in Piano Showcase at the Missouri Theatre, presented by the Missouri Symphony.

 Ideally a student commits to practicing everyday the minimum length of weekly lessons.
 Please note that sometimes there is a waiting list for my studio, and e-mail is the main source of communication.
 To request more information and/or a free 30-min. consultation (upon availability*), please fill out the contact form. * I am not accepting any more students at this time.